Matty-El/velo-route/README.md

 -   The category is populated form the database.
 -   The cycling tip name is validated for a maximum of 30 characters which must be letters and spaces.
--   The cycling tip image is validated to ansure is is a valid URL and has a recognised jpg, jpeg, gif or png extension.
+-   The cycling tip image is validated to ensure it is a valid URL and has a recognised jpg, jpeg, gif or png extension.
 -   The cycling tip description is validated to ensure that it is of length between 10 - 300 characters consisting of letters, numbers and standard punctuation.
 -   The cycling tip link is validated to ensure it is a valid URL.